clearwind-ca/service-catalog/README.md

 Some blog posts about the catalog:

 * https://mckay.pub/2023-05-15-service-catalog/ 👈 where a catalog can help.
+* https://mckay.pub/2023-05-18-using-actions/ 👈 health checks and using Actions.
 ---

 Service Catalog is under the [MIT License](LICENSE.md) and originally built by [Clearwind Consulting](https://clearwind.ca).